 Did you know that bad management is typically the root cause of low employee engagement?

-If you’ve written off withdrawn workers after making organizational changes to improve engagement, you may need to revisit what’s happening at the local workgroup level, which, of course, is directed by your managers.
+If you’ve made organizational changes to improve engagement, but some of your employees remain withdrawn, you may need to revisit what’s happening at the local work group level, which is directed by your managers.

-Here are five ways your managers might be undermining employee engagement.
+5 ways your managers might be fostering low employee engagement

 1. Erratic expectations